McGarry-A/job-hack-2-frontend/README.md

     > LOGOUT DONE

 Animations:
-> Animate cards on the homepage
+> Animate cards on the homepage DONE
-> Animate different routes
+> Animate different routes DONE
+> Add same animation to every page DONE

 UI:
-> Register redirects to the homepage
+> Register redirects to the homepage DONE
-> Logout redirects to the homepage
+> Logout redirects to the homepage DONE
-> NEED TO MAKE THE APP RESPONSIVE.
+> NEED TO MAKE THE APP RESPONSIVE

+Job Details
+> Create page DONE
+> Show job profile DONE
+> Show more jobs from that employer DONE
+> Allow option to load more DONE
+>

 MyJobs:
 > Drag and drop system to manage current jobs